 I’ve been thinking about Google Analytics.
 I know – it’s the fun stuff.

-For years I would install GA on client websites without a second thought.
-It offers a huge range of analytical tools for clients who – with an amount of time on their hands – could set up a ton of different goals, dashboards, reports and so on to measure every minute details of their website performance.
+For years I would install Google Analytics on client websites without a second thought.
+It offers a huge range of analytical tools for clients who – with an amount of time on their hands – could set up a ton of different goals, dashboards, reports, and so on to measure every minute detail of their website performance.

 Google Analytics is hugely overwhelming

 It just is.
 I think I installed it as a matter of course out of a desire to provide something so impressive looking without actually having to do much work – certainly without considering if it was the most appropriate solution for the client’s needs.
 I could copy & paste a chunk of code and within 24 hours, huge amounts of data were being tracked.

 But right … back to the actual needs of the client.
 And I think, in general, this is something where the developer/designer community often fails clients.
 We’re sometimes guilty of doing the impressive yet easy thing while ignoring the actual needs of the client.

 What clients tend to need from their website is a basic summary of their traffic.
 They need to know what pages are most popular, where traffic comes from, if their traffic is improving or declining, and use that information to form a plan for upcoming content generation.

 And often, that’s pretty much it.
 Yes, there are clients who want a lot more than that – but I’d say that for over 60% of my clients, a basic understanding of how much, where from, and where to is enough.

 Oh, and now with the ethical concerns…

 There is also an ethical question that I’m asking myself more often these days: am I comfortable with the amount of data Google Analytics sucks in?
 Often, I’m not.
 It can seem like a massive intrusion now to scrape every little available piece of information from a user – and then to store that information both in the clients’ Google Analytics account, but also (a lot of it) in the users’ browser in the form of cookies.